 Sarah Robison is the State Risk Management Program (RMP) Coordinator and is responsible for outreach and training for all RMP Facilities that fall under the Section 112(r) rules in North Carolina.
 Please email email@example.com with any questions regarding the RMP Program.

-Local Emergency Planning Committees Contact
+Local Emergency Planning Committees and EPCRA Contact